kjellm/kjellm.github.com/event.markdown

 that you find this article to be a nice companion to other, more in depth, sources.

-This article is divided into two parts.
+This text is divided into two parts.
 The first part sets up the infrastructure, the building blocks.
 In the second part I will illustrate how this infrastructure can be used to make a tiny example application for a tiny example domain.